|

 hands-on, real-life experience in the mechanics and the

-business of raising sheep by organic methods and
+business of raising sheep by organic and sustainable methods and

 already, or just investigating sheep as a possible venture,